thesofproject/sof-docs/developer_guides/testbench/debug_in_testbench.rst

    Argument:        -d -r 48000 -R 48000 -i audio_in.raw -o audio_out.raw -t ../../build_tools/test/topology/test-playback-ssp5-mclk-0-I2S-eq-iir-s16le-s16le-48k-24576k-codec.tplg -b S16_LE
    LD_LIBRARY_PATH: ../../testbench/build_testbench/sof_ep/install/lib:../../testbench/build_testbench/sof_parser/install/lib

-In the above output the command shows the path to installed testbench binary.
-The arguments specify e.g. the input and output sample rate, input and output RAW data files, topology to use for testing and sample format.
-The command line options are described when invoking the binary with switch "-h".
-But for the binary to work correctly the dynamic libraries path need to be instructed for the operating system.
-It is done by setting the environment variable LD_LIBRARY_PATH to above shown value.
+In the above output the command shows the path to the installed testbench binary.
+The arguments specify the input and output sample rate, input and output RAW data files, the topology to use for testing, and the sample format.
+The command line options are described when invoking the binary with switch ``-h``.
+But for the binary to work correctly, the dynamic libraries path must be instructed for the operating system.
+This is done by setting the environment variable ``LD_LIBRARY_PATH`` to the above shown value.

 .. code-block:: bash

    export LD_LIBRARY_PATH=../../testbench/build_testbench/sof_ep/install/lib:../../testbench/build_testbench/sof_parser/install/lib
    ../../testbench/build_testbench/install/bin/testbench -h

-If the help text appeared the testbench binary start directly from command line worked.
-Next, the testbench can be started in Data Display Debugger (DDD) application.
-DDD is a graphical front-end for GNU Debugger (GDB).
-DDD and the dependencies such as GDB needs to be installed if missing from development computer.
+If the help text appears, the testbench binary started directly from the command line works.
+Next, the testbench can be started in the Data Display Debugger (DDD) application.
+DDD is a graphical front-end for the GNU Debugger (GDB).
+DDD and the dependencies such as GDB needs to be installed if it is missing from the development computer.

 .. code-block:: bash

    sudo apt install ddd

-The debugging is started to previously used shell with LD_LIBRARY_PATH set.
+The debugging is started to the previously used shell with the ``LD_LIBRARY_PATH`` set.

 .. code-block:: bash

    ddd ../../testbench/build_testbench/install/bin/testbench

 This opens the debugger window.
-From there find the code line just after topology parsing (currently 295) by scrolling the code window with mouse and place a break point there with right mouse button (a red stop sign).
-If there are issues that happen at topology parsing or within component in instantiating in new() place the breakpoint to parse_topology() line.
+From there, find the code line just after topology parsing (currently 295) by scrolling the code window with a mouse and placing a break point there with the right-mouse button (a red stop sign).
+If issues happen at topology parsing or within the component in instantiating in ``new()``, place the breakpoint to the ``parse_topology()`` line.

 .. figure:: fig_ddd.png